Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 The ASIC (Application-Specific Integrated Circuit) design flow is a systematic process that transforms a functional concept into a physical chip.
 It generally proceeds through these stages:

-- **Specification and Architecture**: Define the chip’s purpose, performance targets, and architectural blocks, including memory, control, and datapaths.
+- **Specification and Architecture**: Define the chip’s purpose, performance targets, and architectural blogs, including memory, control, and datapaths.
-- **RTL Design**: Functional description is written in a hardware description language (HDL) at the Register Transfer Level (RTL), outlining how signal flows between registers and functional blocks.
+- **RTL Design**: Functional description is written in a hardware description language (HDL) at the Register Transfer Level (RTL), outlining how signal flows between registers and functional blogs.
 - **RTL Verification**: Simulation tools confirm that the RTL code performs as intended.
 Verification includes functional correctness and testbench-driven coverage analysis.
 - **Synthesis**: Convert RTL to a gate-level representation, mapping functional code to standard cell libraries corresponding to the chosen fabrication process.
 - **Gate-Level Verification**: Ensure synthesized netlist matches the original specifications and functions under intended timing constraints.